 Reproduction Note:

-Location of Originals/Duplicates: Georgia Institute of Technology Atlanta, Georgia United States of America Georgia Tech has scans of Robert Lee Bannerman's letters written during his time as a Tech student.
+Georgia Institute of Technology Atlanta, Georgia United States of America Georgia Tech has scans of Robert Lee Bannerman's letters written during his time as a Tech student.
 The donor loaned them to Georgia Tech before gifting them to the State Archives of Florida.

-Associated Materials: University of Florida Smathers Libraries 205 Smathers Library Gainesville, FL 32611-7005 United States of America.
+University of Florida Smathers Libraries 205 Smathers Library Gainesville, FL 32611-7005 United States of America.
 MS 309: Charles Bannerman Papers.
 Charles Bannerman.
 A portion of these records are digitized and available online in the UF Digital Collections.
 Extent: 0.4 Linear feet.
 1 box.

 Language Notes: